ThisisDennis/RaspbeeLights/README.md

 ## Note
 But i decided to publish it so that other people can benefit from the work done so far.
 Even if I don't find the time to continue working on it.
+At the moment its only German, maybe some day i'll make it changeable.
 ## Requirements
 python 3